davesmiths/equalizeRows/readme.md

 data-equalizerows-type
 data-equalizerows-colType
-_-1,0,1,2,3: Defines what a row or column is, defaults to 0_
+_-1,0,1,2,3: Defines which items are in a row or column, defaults to 0_

 Type 0
 _Items that start at the same y offset are in a row_